 B standard in Year 9 Mathematics.
-In Year 10 it would be highly advantageous to be studying Year 10 Advanced Mathematics.
-C standard in English would be the minimum to cope with the communication and documentation requirements of the course.
+C standard in English would be the minimum to cope with the problem-solving communication and documentation requirements of the course.

 What is the subject matter, and what skills will I learn in this Year 10 subject?